influxdata/telegraf/plugins/inputs/filecount/README.md

 # Filecount Input Plugin

-Reports the number and total size of files in specified directories.
+This plugin reports the number and total size of files in specified directories.

+⭐ Telegraf v1.8.0
+🏷️ system
+💻 all

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->